There are many different types of fencing depending on stock and requirements that you have.

 We support the wire with eight-foot strainers; eight to ten inches in diameter every 50 meters and six-foot posts, three to four inches in diameter every three to four meters.

-Posts are driven into the ground four and two feet deep respectively, using a state of the art post hole driver attached to a 50hp compact tractor on turf tires.
+Posts are driven into the ground four and two feet deep respectively, using a state of the art, self propelled post driver fitted with a 750 kg weight making it easier to drive post into the hardest of ground.

 Depending on the length of the run, the stock netting is strained using a “Quick Fencer” or chain walkers.
 All strainers are supported by box joints and high tensile wire.
 Either method ensures that the stock fencing is very tight, giving better security for any livestock.
 Stock fencing can have either barbed wire or high tensile wire above it providing extra security for live stock.